kartikayasijaa/talk-trove/README.md

 # Chat-App

 It is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Uses Socket.io for real-time communication and stores user details in encrypted format in Mongo DB Database.

 ## Demo:-